-Students with an Ed.D. from Portland State will be qualified for a variety of leadership positions in various public or private contexts.
-For each admission cycle, one to three specialization groups will be admitted.
-As noted, our students focus on one of four specializations: Administration, Curriculum and Instruction, Postsecondary Education and Special Education.
-Most of our students are currently working in a setting related to their specialization as an educational leader or are seeking work in similar settings in schools or universities.
-Students find employment as educational leaders such as superintendents of school districts, directors of student affairs, curriculum directors in school districts, teacher educators in universities, and other leadership positions.
+Students with an EdD from Portland State will be qualified for a variety of leadership positions in various public or private contexts.
+Most of our students are currently working in a setting related to their specialization as educational leaders or are seeking work in similar settings in schools or universities.
+Students find employment as educational leaders, such as superintendents of school districts, directors of student affairs, curriculum directors in school districts, teacher educators in universities, and other leadership positions.

 Cohort model, core classes

 All students work together as a group, referred to as a “cohort,” taking all EdD core classes together (27 credits over two years).
 Students have the opportunity to work with other students who are in different areas along the education continuum from Pre-K to educational administration to higher education professionals.

 Students work in smaller groups or cohorts within each specialization (27 credits over two years) with one exception.
 The administration specialization is a cohort but may have a different schedule because students also work to receive their administrative license during the program.

 Our hybrid model includes face-to-face class sessions for six of ten weekends during the 11-week quarter term (Friday night and Saturday) with online work during the non-face-to-face weeks.

 Our hybrid model for class scheduling allows students more time to fit the coursework into their busy professional lives.
 The hybrid model also means some of the classes are online and others are face-to-face.
 All classes meet for six weeks every other week during the term.
 The Desire-to-Learn (D2L) online course management system facilitates communication.
 PSU’s library includes many online resources (e.g., catalog, databases, articles), that can support students’ research.